-These are the Draft Reliability Forecast Guidelines (Guidelines) made under clause 4A.B.4 and amended under clause 11.132.5 of the National Electricity Rules (NER).
+These are the InterimDraft Reliability Forecast Guidelines (Guidelines) made under clause 11.116clauses 4A.B.4(a) and amended under clause 11.132.5 of the National Electricity Rules (NER).
+They serve as the Reliability Forecast Guidelines under NER clause 4A.B.4 until final Reliability Forecast Guidelines are made (by 28 February 2021).